Life on the Homestead

 Micros are one of the newest hobbies on the Homestead.
 Martin began dabbling in growing microgreens when he worked for Butterfly Sky Farms in 2016, where he raised salads and microgreens for many of Ottawa’s restaurants and health-conscious take-out spots.
 When the farm moved, Martin didn’t go with them and instead he started to grow micros for us at home.

 Last year, he began experimenting with different varieties of greens, as well as different growing techniques.
-Now, after finding a groove that he is quite happy with, he and his two friends, Rob and Robyn, are in the process of launching a new business in eco-friendly microgreen production; bringing high-density nutrients to all of us in ways that are inspired by and respect the earth.
-You may find microgreens for sale in the shop and as the program gets underway, you will also be able to request recurring orders so you can regularly take your nutrition to the next level.
+Now, after finding a groove that he is quite happy with he continues to grow them for us all winter long, bringing high-density nutrients to all of us in ways that are inspired by and respect the earth.
+You may find microgreens for sale by request and you can even set up recurring orders so you can regularly take your nutrition to the next level.